Ananya1006/16SPrimerDetector/README.md

 # Primer Detection Workflow

-This pipeline is designed to detect primer sequences from amplicon sequencing files across multiple Bioprojects using simple shell scripts.
+This pipeline is designed to detect primer sequences from amplicon sequencing files across multiple Bioprojects.
 It supports both Single-End and Paired-End sequencing data.
-The pipeline is useful for handling large datasets from multiple Bioprojects, ensuring primer consistency across datasets, detecting variations from the stated metadata, and checking for incomplete primer removal.
+The pipeline is useful for handling large datasets from multiple Bioprojects, ensuring primer consistency across datasets, detecting variations from the stated metadata primers, and checking for incomplete primer removal.

 ## Features
 - Automatically scans each `.fastq.gz` file for all possible 16S rRNA primer sequences.